-Clicks on call-to-action buttons can be overrated if they don’t result in a conversion, but a good click-through rate on a button is a strong indicator of how relevant and engaging your offer is to visitors.
+Clicks on call-to-action buttons can be overrated if they don’t result in a conversion.
+A good click-through rate on a button is a strong indicator of how relevant and engaging your offer is to visitors.
 That’s why it’s important to record clicks on call-to-actions by setting up click events in Google Tag Manager.
 It also allows you to measure drop-off rates at each step in your conversion funnel.
 This will allow you to use data from Google Analytics to help optimise your conversion rate.

 What is the click-through rate?

 The problem with this formula is that it assumes that all users had the opportunity to see the call-to-action on the screen.
-Given that most web users are on smartphones, this is no longer a reasonable assumption to make.
+Given that most web users are on smartphones.
+This is no longer a reasonable assumption to make.

-How should Click-Through Rates for Call-To-Actions be Measured?
+How to Measure Click-Through Rates for Call-To-Actions

-For example, with CTA 1 this will be (1,660 / 3,560) x 100 = 47%.
+With CTA 1 this will be (1,660 / 3,560) x 100 = 47%.
 This is significantly different than the 42% we had originally calculated.
 But look at CTA 3 and 4.
 Because these CTAs were much less likely to be seen by users the CTR’s is massively under-estimated by the normal method of calculating the metric.

 When you are using dynamic content, you may also want to get a developer to add an ID to the top of the page for each scenario.
 This will allow you to measure the potential number of users for each cohort.
 Once we understand the total number of users who are in each cohort, we can then calculate the ratio of visibility of each CTA.

-For example, for CTA 3 this would be (743 / 3,991) x 100 = 25%.
+For CTA 3 this would be (743 / 3,991) x 100 = 25%.
 Together with the real CTR, we can use this information to inform decisions about whether to move a CTA’s location on the page.

 Total Clicks or Unique Clicks?

-When you compare total click events with unique click events you will notice that the former is a much bigger number than the later.
+When you compare total click events with unique click events you will notice that the former is a much bigger number than the latter.
 That’s because total click events for a given CTA will include all clicks from a user during a single session.
 This might be because they couldn’t make their mind up and they wanted to research each option on multiple occasions.